elixir-europe/rdmkit/pages/rdm_cycle/collecting.md

 {% include pagelist.html tag="collect" %}

-## Where can training materials and events about Data Collecting be found?
+## Where can training materials and events about Data Collection be found?

 {% include tess.html search="Data Collection" %}